1. Home »

 Download: PDF

-Month-to-Month Lease Agreement – Used to rent residential property to a tenant on a monthly basis but either party (landlord or tenant) can terminate the agreement at any time as long as proper notice is served.
+Month-to-Month Lease Agreement – Used to rent residential property to a tenant on a monthly basis.
+The landlord or tenant can terminate the lease at any time if proper notice is served.

 Download: PDF

-Roommate Agreement – Individuals living together can use this to negotiate certain terms of cohabitation, such as rent amount, rights and obligations, and subletting options.
+Roommate Agreement – Individuals living together can use this agreement to negotiate terms such as their rent amounts, rights and obligations, and subletting options.

 Download: PDF, Word (.docx), OpenDocument